nbloomf/jetpack/readme.txt

 * Documentation: Improvements to README.md sections about development workflow and clarification about Node versions required for the build tasks. #5428
 * Related Posts: add posts to the WP REST API Post Response. #3425
 * Widgets: new 'My Community' widget displaying people who recently interacted with your site. #3358
+* Widgets: new 'WordPress.org' option in the Social Media Icons Widget. #5183

 **Improved Compatibility:**